ELynx/screeps-world/README.md

 Instead of healing by towers spawn healers.

 No firing at things in room safe mode.

+* Set threat to 0.

+* Towers do not fire in rooms with threat 0.

 Ignore Invader healers if no other Invader creeps exist.